opencv/opencv/doc/js_tutorials/js_setup/js_usage/js_usage.markdown

 Steps
 -----

-In this tutorial, you will see how to include and start to use `opencv.js` inside a web page.
+In this tutorial, you will learn how to include and start to use `opencv.js` inside a web page.

-### Create a web page uploading image
+### Create a web page

-First, let's create a simple web page which is able to upload an image.
+First, let's create a simple web page that is able to upload an image.

 @code{.js}
 <!DOCTYPE html>